ahmedx3/Feelback/AgeGenderClassification/README.md

 ## TODO
+- Change the predicted label to be the highest predicted prob

+- Mix the datasets

 - Create the loader for the datasets of Age

 - Create a model for Age

-- Check new classifiers
+- Check new classifiers and grid search for them to find best parameters

 - Check more feature extraction methods (FPLBP)

 - Check more preprocessing and resize images (Frontalization & facial landmark localization)

-- Check lighting effect and preprocessing to unify the images
 ## Done
 - Implement loading Datasets to have the same interface
 - Create the training pipeline with svm as base